sarg3nt/certified-kubernetes-security-specialist/02 System Hardening/11 AppArmor.md

 # AppArmor

-Instructions can be found in the k8s docus by searching for `apparmor`
+Instructions can be found in the k8s docs by searching for `apparmor`

-Used to further restrict an applications capabilities to further reduce the attack surface of a threat.
+Used to restrict an applications capabilities to further reduce the attack surface of a threat

-Where seccomp can restrict a programs access to system calls, it cannot restrict access to other objects such as a file or directory
+Where `seccomp` restricts a programs access to system calls, it cannot restrict access to other objects such as a file or directory

 AppArmor is a linux security module which is used to restrict a program to a limited set of resources